mdaniel/VisualLangLab/VLLS/readme.txt

 Textual input from the keyboard is required only for naming parsers and tokens, and for specifying regular expression patterns for tokens.

-The grammar is saved as an intuitive XML file that can be loaded again later for further editing and testing.
-An API is also available for client programs (in Scala or Java) to load the saved XML file and regenerate the parser.
+The grammar is saved as a XML file that can be loaded again for further editing and/or testing.
+An API is also available for client programs (in Scala or Java) to load the saved XML file and regenerate the parser (an instance of scala.util.parsing.combinator.Parsers).
 Parser regeneration happens on the fly, (when the XML file-name is passed to the API) and does not require any intermediate steps or other manual intervention.